chunhsienho/CarND-PID-Control-Project/README.md

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)
+## How did I do this project

+This project is to use PID controller to keep the vehicle in the center of the road.
+* What I do is to set a training loss and use a simple gradient decent to train the model
+* After using the gradient decent method i get the P, I ,D for {55.64473,0.00847472,875.161}
+* I find the vehicle move in

 ## Code Style